RobertReyes95/RandomPasswordGen/README.md

 A repo for a random password genertor for my accounts at ELMA

-This is from the youtube video Freecodecamp Python projectgit
+This is from the youtube video Freecodecamp Python project git